Early Access 🚀 v0.3.0: New Features · Apr 19, 2026

 Dockev is a visual interface for Docker Engine.
 Instead of remembering commands, you get a proper desktop app — a dashboard showing all your containers, buttons to start and stop them, and panels for logs, files, and stats.

 Already using Docker Desktop?
-Dockev works with that too, though Docker Desktop already has its own basic UI.
+Dockev works with that too, though Docker Desktop already has its own UI.

 That's Dockev